How to Attract College Students Online

 - TikTok became the fastest-growing new app for American teens in 20192.

 - 60% of TikTok users were age 16 to 242.

 - YouTube was the most used social media platform among teens in 2019, followed by Instagram and Snapchat6,7,8.

-In short, if you want to market to students, you must meet them where they are: online and preferably on social networks.
+In short, if you want to market to Gen Z college students, you must meet them where they are: online and preferably on social networks like TikTok and Twitter.

-Savvy marketers for higher education institutions are creating specialized accounts as a recruitment strategy so that they can craft appropriate and targeted information for prospective students.
-A football account explains win/loss records, upcoming games, safety protocols, and player profiles whereby an admissions account highlights upcoming deadlines, secrets to writing an essay, and how to complete an application for the university.
+Savvy marketers for higher education institutions are creating specialized social media accounts as a recruitment strategy so that they can craft appropriate and targeted information for prospective students.
+A football social media account explains win/loss records, upcoming games, safety protocols, and player profiles whereby an admissions social media account highlights upcoming deadlines, secrets to writing an essay, and how to complete an application for the university.
 Northeastern University follows this strategy as does the Massachusetts Institute of Technology (MIT) which boasts a whopping 450 social media channels for its various departments and teams!

 The University of Queensland’s Instagram account regularly shares study-from-home tips, providing good information for potential students9.
 Indiana University encourages students who are mostly still at home to create and share videos allowing for easy sharing and distribution.